This

 Duning provided an effective music score, as well.

-Needing to redeem his career, Crawford's acting trademark allows him to fit right in as a tough, sarcastic and unflappable thug from New Orleans.
+Needing to redeem his career, Crawford's acting allows him to fit right in as a tough, sarcastic, and unflappable thug from New Orleans.
 His noir quips are expelled effortlessly through his legendary lightning delivery.
 Also on the waterfront payroll is Richard Kiley.
 He and Crawford become pals.
 It does not take Kiley long, however, to frequently question why Crawford is so interested in what goes on.
-A relatively unknown Hollywood entity at this point in his career, Kiley is very authentic in this role.
 Crawford drops a few key names that get the attention of a Union thug, Ernest Borgnine.
-Neville Brand, nearly at a typecast level in his career, is again playing a henchman.
-This time, not the psychotic “Chester” from D.O.A. but a thug with the wherewithal to also deliver a few quips of his own.
+Neville Brand, nearly approaching a typecast level in his career, is again playing a henchman.
+This time, not the psychotic “Chester” from D.O.A. but a gunman with the wherewithal to also deliver a few great quips of his own at Crawford's expense.

 Local